-The Guil of Maine Council on the Marine Environment is an American-Canadian partnership of government agencies, non-government organizations, and business 1989 as a regional forum to exchange information and engage in long-term planning.
+The Gulf of Maine Council on the Marine Environment is an American-Canadian partnership of government agencies, non-government organizations, and business Interests.
+The governors and premiers of the five states and provinces that border the Gulf of Maine- Massachusetts, New Hampshire, Maine, New Brunswick, and Nova Scotia-created the Council in 1989 as a regional forum to exchange information and engage in long-term planning.

 The Councilors are leaders of state, provincial, and federal agencies; non-government organizations; and the private sector.
-The Council fosters consensus-based ercial uses (see top o page) of the Gulf of Maine are cornerstones of the region's economy
+The Council fosters consensus-based decision-making and collaboration among a wide range of parties with an interest in the Guif.
+Its meetings are open to the public, and its activities incorporate diverse public input onal and commercial uses (see top of page) of the Gulf of I laine are cornerstones of the

 The Council seeks to address the region's socioeconomic, cultural, and environmental needs without compromising the needs of future generations.
-Working in partnership with others, the Council works to protect the Gulf of Maine environment to ensure sustainable resource use by current and future cenerations.
+Working in partnership with others, the Council works to protect the Gulf of Maine environment to ensure sustainable resource use by current and future generations.